 I chose to make in Britain because I grew up in an area rich with textile history; the birthplace of the modern textile factory system, the longest running textile factory, hosiery makers, silk spinning and lace making and I worked during my school holidays at Janet Reger’s design studio.
 Over the years I saw this vibrant industry that I had always dreamed of working in, all but disappear as companies moved production off shore.
 I believe in British craftsmanship and skill retention and that local production benefits the community and the planet.

-I want my son to have a fairer, greener, cleaner future, which is why I strive every day to drive change in the industry and to offer a kinder, brighter product to other parents who want the same
+I want my son to have a fairer, greener, cleaner future, which is why I strive every day to drive change in the industry and to offer a kinder, brighter kids fashion product to other parents who want the same.

 Find out what people say about us and where we have been featured